dylanljones/pyrekordbox/docs/source/index.rst

    This project is not affiliated with Pioneer Corp. or its related companies in any way or form and has been written independently!
 Pyrekordbox is licensed under the `MIT license <https://github.com/dylanljones/pyrekordbox/blob/master/LICENSE>`_.
+   The maintainers of the project are not liable for any damages to your Rekordbox library.

 .. warning::